alsalafiyyah/alsalafiyyah.github.io/_posts/2019/2019-09-01-dont-listening-insinuations-of-satan.md

 hijri: Muharram 02, 1441 AH
 source: "Fatawa Al-lajnah Al-Da'imah of KSA no. 5935"
 category: [taharah, ablution]
-excerpt: "Sometimes I feel while I am washing my feet or directly or shortly after performing Wudu’ something coming out through the urethra in the form of drops.
+summary: "Sometimes I feel while I am washing my feet or directly or shortly after performing Wudu’ something coming out through the urethra in the form of drops.
 Then I look and I may find traces of one or more drops and I may find nothing at all."
 author: "Permanent Committee of KSA"
 muftis:
   chairman: